 As is often the case, these evolutionary milestones were born of the marriage between a great idea and enabling technology.

-Dynamic pricing requires data, insight, algorithms, and an airline-controlled commerce engine, also referred to as a Dynamic Pricing Engine (DPE).
-Today’s airline Dynamic Pricing Engines are powered by rules that are created and modified within seconds by business users.
-It’s important to note that for an airline Dynamic Pricing Engine to work, the system needs to readily scale to manage the volume of input data and the number of booking elements involved.
+Dynamic pricing requires data, insight, algorithms, and an airline-controlled pricing engine.
+Today’s new-generation pricing engines are powered by rules that are created and modified within seconds by business users.
+It’s important to note that for an airline pricing engine to work, the system needs to readily scale to manage the volume of input data and the number of booking elements involved.
 As a rule of thumb, the ‘bigger’ the data and more powerful the analytics, the more granular the price adjustment can be.

 Traditional engines that are limited strictly to ATPCO filing and fare buckets are not equipped to effectively handle the speed, scalability, or flexibility of dynamic pricing.
 However modern airline pricing engines can create a sliding pricing scale from starting points such as the ATPCO base fare, bid price, or market price.
 For more information on this topic, read our recent blog post.